ARC 388R / ARC 342R / ARI 368S / ARI 388R

 Smilja Milovanovic-Bertram: smilja@utexas.edu

 The course will conclude with an in-depth study of Lina Bo Bardi, Italian born Brazilian architect (1914-1992).
 We will investigate the phenomena of cultural displacement and dissemination in Bo Bardi’s design thinking.
 Bo Bardi was educated in Rome, trained in Milan and immigrated to Brazil after World War II.
-In Brazil she evolved from her Modernist training to a uniquely humanist architect influenced both by the culture of her native Italy and the indigenous culture of Bahia in her adopted Brazil.
+In Brazil she evolved from her Modernist training into a uniquely humanist architect influenced both by the culture of her native Italy and the indigenous culture of Bahia in her adopted Brazil.